 Japanese_Bushu_Kakusu_140_BIN Japanese_Bushu_Kakusu_140_BIN2 Japanese_Bushu_Kakusu_140_CI_AI Japanese_Bushu_Kakusu_140_CI_AI_KS Japanese_Bushu_Kakusu_140_CI_AI_KS_VSS Japanese_Bushu_Kakusu_140_CI_AI_KS_WS Japanese_Bushu_Kakusu_140_CI_AI_KS_WS_VSS Japanese_Bushu_Kakusu_140_CI_AI_VSS Japanese_Bushu_Kakusu_140_CI_AI_WS Japanese_Bushu_Kakusu_140_CI_AI_WS_VSS Japanese_Bushu_Kakusu_140_CI_AS Japanese_Bushu_Kakusu_140_CI_AS_KS Japanese_Bushu_Kakusu_140_CI_AS_KS_VSS Japanese_Bushu_Kakusu_140_CI_AS_KS_WS Japanese_Bushu_Kakusu_140_CI_AS_KS_WS_VSS Japanese_Bushu_Kakusu_140_CI_AS_VSS Japanese_Bushu_Kakusu_140_CI_AS_WS Japanese_Bushu_Kakusu_140_CI_AS_WS_VSS Japanese_Bushu_Kakusu_140_CS_AI Japanese_Bushu_Kakusu_140_CS_AI_KS Japanese_Bushu_Kakusu_140_CS_AI_KS_VSS Japanese_Bushu_Kakusu_140_CS_AI_KS_WS Japanese_Bushu_Kakusu_140_CS_AI_KS_WS_VSS Japanese_Bushu_Kakusu_140_CS_AI_VSS Japanese_Bushu_Kakusu_140_CS_AI_WS Japanese_Bushu_Kakusu_140_CS_AI_WS_VSS Japanese_Bushu_Kakusu_140_CS_AS Japanese_Bushu_Kakusu_140_CS_AS_KS Japanese_Bushu_Kakusu_140_CS_AS_KS_VSS Japanese_Bushu_Kakusu_140_CS_AS_KS_WS Japanese_Bushu_Kakusu_140_CS_AS_KS_WS_VSS Japanese_Bushu_Kakusu_140_CS_AS_VSS Japanese_Bushu_Kakusu_140_CS_AS_WS Japanese_Bushu_Kakusu_140_CS_AS_WS_VSS Japanese_XJIS_140_BIN Japanese_XJIS_140_BIN2 Japanese_XJIS_140_CI_AI Japanese_XJIS_140_CI_AI_KS Japanese_XJIS_140_CI_AI_KS_VSS Japanese_XJIS_140_CI_AI_KS_WS Japanese_XJIS_140_CI_AI_KS_WS_VSS Japanese_XJIS_140_CI_AI_VSS Japanese_XJIS_140_CI_AI_WS Japanese_XJIS_140_CI_AI_WS_VSS Japanese_XJIS_140_CI_AS Japanese_XJIS_140_CI_AS_KS Japanese_XJIS_140_CI_AS_KS_VSS Japanese_XJIS_140_CI_AS_KS_WS Japanese_XJIS_140_CI_AS_KS_WS_VSS Japanese_XJIS_140_CI_AS_VSS Japanese_XJIS_140_CI_AS_WS Japanese_XJIS_140_CI_AS_WS_VSS Japanese_XJIS_140_CS_AI Japanese_XJIS_140_CS_AI_KS Japanese_XJIS_140_CS_AI_KS_VSS Japanese_XJIS_140_CS_AI_KS_WS Japanese_XJIS_140_CS_AI_KS_WS_VSS Japanese_XJIS_140_CS_AI_VSS Japanese_XJIS_140_CS_AI_WS Japanese_XJIS_140_CS_AI_WS_VSS Japanese_XJIS_140_CS_AS Japanese_XJIS_140_CS_AS_KS Japanese_XJIS_140_CS_AS_KS_VSS Japanese_XJIS_140_CS_AS_KS_WS Japanese_XJIS_140_CS_AS_KS_WS_VSS Japanese_XJIS_140_CS_AS_VSS Japanese_XJIS_140_CS_AS_WS Japanese_XJIS_140_CS_AS_WS_VSS

 As you scroll through the list, does anything appear to be missing?
 Go ahead, take another look.
-I’ll wait 😉 .
+I’ll wait :wink: .
 Figure it out?
 Yep, that’s right: none of those Collations end in “_SC“.
 Collations ending in “_SC” were added in SQL Server 2012 and support the full UTF-16 character set.
 Without the “_SC” ending, built-in functions and comparisons / sorting only fully support the base UCS-2 character set (i.e. the first 65,536 Unicode Code Points).
-You can, of course, store and view all Unicode Code Points, even Supplementary Characters, in non-“_SC” Collations, but they will be interpreted as being two separate “unknown” characters instead of as being one single character.
+You can, of course, store and view all Unicode Code Points, even Supplementary Characters, in non-“_SC” Collations, but they will be interpreted (by built-in system functions) as being two separate “unknown” characters instead of as being one single character.

-To illustrate this point, the following query shows: the two surrogate Code Points (not actual characters by themselves, but when used in pairs of any of the assigned combinations, produce a single character), the resulting Supplementary Character, and how thefunction interprets that sequence in both non-“_S” and “_SC” Collations.
+To illustrate this point, the following query shows: the two surrogate Code Points (not actual characters by themselves, but when used in pairs of any of the assigned combinations, produce a single character), the resulting Supplementary Character, and how thefunction interprets that sequence in both non-“_SC” and “_SC” Collations.